Archive for: Art. 255 IPL

 31. The cases referred to in Article 2553(2) may be requested to be re-adjudicated.
 A time limit for submitting a request shall be, in case of a decision made – two months and in case of an order issued – one month from the date of the decision or the order being served upon the party.

 Because of the adversarial nature of proceedings before the PPO, the party has to prove the circumstances from which it derives the legal consequences that are more favorable.
-The proceedings before the Polish Patent Office are reduced of principles set out in the of the Administrative Proceedings Code – APC – (in Polish: Kodeks postępowania administracyjnego) of 14 June 1960, Journal of Laws (Dziennik Ustaw) No 30, item 168, consolidated text of 9 October 2000, Journal of Laws (Dziennik Ustaw) No 98, item 1071 with subsequent amendments, including the principle of formality, or the principle to watch over the interests of the parties by the public administration bodies.
+The proceedings before the Polish Patent Office are reduced of principles set out in the of the Administrative Proceedings Code – APC – (in Polish: Kodeks postępowania administracyjnego) of 14 June 1960, published in Journal of Laws (Dziennik Ustaw) No 30, item 168, consolidated text of 9 October 2000, Journal of Laws (Dziennik Ustaw) No 98, item 1071 with subsequent amendments, including the principle of formality, or the principle to watch over the interests of the parties by the public administration bodies.

 Wzór Przemysłowy Rp-9198

-This judgment concerned the industrial design “Zadaszenie drzwi” (in English: door canopy), Rp-9198.
+This case concerned the industrial design “Zadaszenie drzwi” (in English: door canopy) Rp-9198.
 See also “Polish regulations on industrial designs” and “Polish case law on industrial designs“.

 Industrial design law, case II GSK 1034/08